hotdoy/grav-theme-wheat/README.md

 [Live demo](https://getwheat.ca/)

 ## Description (WIP)
-Wheat is theme for Grav CMS with Snipcart at it's heart.
-While it could probably be used out of the box, it is meant as a starting point.
+Wheat is a theme for Grav CMS with Snipcart at it's heart.
+While it could probably be used "out of the box", it is meant as a starting point.
-It uses no build tool, no framework of any kind, only needs a basic LAMP setup for hosting and takes a couple of minutes to get development un and running.
+It uses no build tool, no framework of any kind, only needs a basic LAMP setup for hosting and takes a couple of minutes to get development up and running.

 ## Local Setup
 Setting up your local development setup should take you about 10 to 30 minutes, taking into account you already have basic knowledge of web development.